 - Warehousing: The company mainly leverages FBA’s system as its own distribution and warehousing network, but inventory can also be stored in any of Whitebox’s three fulfillment locations in Baltimore, Maryland; Memphis, Tennessee; and Las Vegas, Nevada.
 Storage is prorated on a daily basis with bin and pallet options.

 - Order fulfillment: Orders are picked and packed with 99.9% accuracy, largely thanks to Whitebox’s advanced WMS (warehouse management system).

 - Shipping: In addition to using Amazon Logistics, Whitebox works with four shipping carriers—FedEx, UPS, USPS, and DHL—all offering discounted rates.

 - Multichannel capabilities: Though it specializes in Amazon sales, Whitebox can manage all of your sales channels and provide omnichannel visibility from its dashboard.

-- Client support: Each account is paired with a dedicated representative who stays attached to your operation long term.
-They are available by phone or email during normal business hours Monday-Friday, or you can reach out to the company’s main customer support email.
+- Client support: Each account is paired with a dedicated representative who stays attached to your operation long-term.
+They are available by phone or email during normal business hours Monday to Friday, or you can reach out to the company’s main customer support email.

 - Software: The service’s standard dashboard allows omnichannel visibility, inventory control, and order management capabilities.